- Who can apply for a Skilled Worker Visa?

 As well as this, if your job is on the shortage occupation list, your application fee will be lower (£464 or £928 respectively).

-In the majority of cases, you will receive a decision on your application within three weeks if you apply from outside the UK, or eight weeks if you apply inside the UK.
+Skilled worker visa applications have different expected waiting times mostly based on where the application was made from.
+In the majority of cases, skilled workers receive a decision on their application within three weeks if they apply from outside the UK or eight weeks if they apply from inside the UK.

-In some cases, you may be able to pay for a priority service in order to receive a faster decision on your application.
+In some cases, you may be able to pay for a priority service in order to receive a faster decision on your application for a Skilled Worker visa UK.
 When you make your application, you will be informed if this is an option for you.

 How to change employment on a Skilled Worker Visa

-There is a process that you must follow if you wish to change employment after coming to the UK.
+There is a process that you must follow if you wish to change employment after coming to the UK with the Skilled Worker route.
 This is because your visa was granted on the basis of holding a particular job.